Find Affordable College Courses

 Communication & Journalism Student Demographics at URI

-Take a look at the following statistics related to the make-up of the communication and journalism majors at University of Rhode Island.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at University of Rhode Island.

 URI Communication & Journalism Bachelor’s Program

-In the 2020-2021 academic year, 301 students earned a bachelor's degree in communication and journalism from URI.
-About 59% of these graduates were women and the other 41% were men.
-The typical communication and journalism bachelor's degree program is made up of only 36% men.
-So male students are more repesented at URI since its program graduates 6% more men than average.
+For the most recent academic year available, 47% of communication & journalism bachelor's degrees went to men and 53% went to women.
+The typical communication & journalism bachelor's degree program is made up of only 36% men.
+So male students are more repesented at URI since its program graduates 11% more men than average.

 undefined

-About 73% of those who receive a bachelor's degree in communication and journalism at URI are white.
+About 81% of those who receive a bachelor's degree in communication & journalism at URI are white.
 This is above average for this degree on the nationwide level.

-The following table and chart show the race/ethnicity for students who recently graduated from University of Rhode Island with a bachelor's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Rhode Island with a bachelor's in communication & journalism.

 undefined